vhaghani26/epigenerator/README.md

 There are two ways that you can run `CpG_Me2`.

+**Please note that currently, this is only compatible with the UC Davis Genome Center HPC.
+Updates are being made to make it more available for other users**

 ### Running `CpG_Me2` Locally

 Since all the information setup was done when you run `FASTQ_Me2`, all you have to do now is run the following to run `CpG_Me2`: